JRUIZWK/unit-4-flask/README.md

 # What Song?

 **WELCOME TO MY APPLICATION, WHAT SONG?.** Are you tired of listening to the same old music?
 Do you want to experiment with other genres and musicians?
-Look no further, What Song? is an application were you can find songs and albums recommendations posted by users all over the world. **Expand your music taste with, What Song?**
+Look no further, What Song? is an application that allows you to find songs and albums recommendations posted by users all over the world. **Expand your music taste with, What Song?**

 # Getting Started